LucasPereira338/Messaging-App/README.md

 - Name: Jonathan Smith, username: jonathan32
 - Name: Andre Smith, username: andreas22
 #### *These accounts may be interacted with by searching for their name/username in the search bar and clicking on their card in the results

+### Platform Support
+Please note that this full-stack application is currently **not optimized for mobile devices**.
+For the optimal experience, please access this application via desktop.

 ## Features
 ### Chats